tnmsoft/betadocs/_docs/configuration/security.md

 There are three pages of information in this dialog.
 The Users page allows you to add, edit, or remove users.
 The Roles page allows you to add, edit, or remove roles.
 The Tenants page allows you to add, edit, or remove tenants.

 ## Users
-The Users page allows you to maintain the users authorized to access %= lcShortAppName %.
+The Users page allows you to maintain the users authorized to access {{ site.app_name }}.
 At the left of the page is a list of authorized users; click one in the list to select it.
 Above the list is a count of the number of users currently logged in.
 To the right are properties about the selected user.
 The properties are

  User name the name of the user.